Rcode879/QR-code-generator/README.md

 # QR-code-generator
-A very simple python program that uses the python "qrcode" library to convert given data into a QR code that is then saved on the device and displayed using "matplolib"
+A very simple python program that converts given data into a QR code that is then saved on the device and displayed
+## Libraries:
+-matplot lib

+-QRcode